nadinedelia/CV/README.md

 - Planning and directing multiple dance and art performances
 - working closely with artists and organisation commitees to bring an event to life

+as a Personal Trainer, I perfected my communication skills, was very self-organised and was working with clients to assess their needs to give them a specialised and tailored experience.

 #### Leadership
 ##### aka keeping my calm and nerves at all times